Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Introduction

 \section{Introduction}

 Large language models (LLMs) are shifting from passive tools to autonomous \emph{agents}, capable of navigating complex social tasks and reshaping the incentives of multi-party environments.
-Understanding the design and effects of such systems is crucial for the emerging ``agentic economy''~\cite{tomasev2025virtual, rothschild2025agentic, shahidi2025coasean}.
-A central challenge in this new economy is the tension between \emph{control} and \emph{delegation}: specifically, the normative question of when users \emph{should} offload decision-making, and the behavioral question of when they actually \emph{do}.
+Understanding the design and effects of such systems is key to the emerging ``agentic economy''~\cite{tomasev2025virtual, rothschild2025agentic, shahidi2025coasean}; furthermore, in shared environments, how much agency each stakeholder cedes to an AI directly shapes collective welfare alongside individual outcomes.

-This tension is increasingly operationalized through a diverse spectrum of assistance modalities.
+The tension in delegating actions to autonomous agents is increasingly operationalized through a diverse spectrum of assistance modalities.
 Beyond traditional chat interfaces that passively respond to user input, emerging systems range from proactive assistants that initiate guidance~\cite{openai_study_mode_2025, google_guided_learning_2025} to autonomous agents empowered with independent execution~\cite{openai_chatgpt_agent_2025}.
-However, the impact of these design choices on strategic outcomes—and their scalability in multi-party environments—remains significantly underexplored.
+However, the impact of these design choices on strategic outcomes—and their scalability in multi-party environments—remains underexplored.

 Prior research on human-AI collaboration has primarily evaluated single-user, single-AI interactions in domains such as medical diagnosis, credit assessment, and risk prediction~\cite{agarwal2023combining, green2019principles, bansal2019beyond}, often targeting objectives with verifiable ground truths~\cite{vaccaro2024combinations}.
 These studies have established foundational insights, such as a preference-performance misalignment, where users may prefer sub-optimal agents that require less cognitive load~\cite{bansal2019beyond, bucinca2021trust, bucinca2020proxy}.
+However, virtually all empirical evidence on human--AI interaction comes from \emph{individual} decision-making tasks---settings where one user interacts with one AI system and the outcome depends only on that dyad.
+Experimental data on AI assistance in \emph{multi-party, strategically interdependent} environments---where one participant's AI-assisted action changes the payoff landscape for others---remains scarce.
+This gap matters because multi-party settings introduce externalities, equilibrium effects, and adoption spillovers that cannot be studied in isolated dyads.
+Understanding these dynamics requires moving beyond individual users to examine how AI-mediated technology reshapes collaborative group outcomes~\cite{grudin1988cscw_fail}.